 Scope of Rules.
 These Rules govern procedure in the Supreme Court of Nevada and the Nevada Court of Appeals.

 Rules Not to Affect Jurisdiction.
-These Rules shall not be construed to extend or limit the jurisdiction of the Supreme Court or the Court of Appeals as established by law.
+These Rules must not be construed to extend or limit the jurisdiction of the Supreme Court or the Court of Appeals as established by law.

 Construction of Rules.
-These Rules shall be liberally construed to secure the proper and efficient administration of the business and affairs of the courts and to promote and facilitate the administration of justice by the courts.
+These Rules must be liberally construed to secure the proper and efficient administration of the business and affairs of the courts and to promote and facilitate the administration of justice by the courts.

 Effect of Rule and Subdivision Headings.
-Rule and subdivision headings set forth in these Rules shall not in any manner affect the scope, meaning or intent of any of the provisions of these Rules.
+Rule and subdivision headings set forth in these Rules must not in any manner affect the scope, meaning or intent of any of the provisions of these Rules.

 Definitions of Words and Terms.
 In these Rules, unless the context or subject matter otherwise requires: